JustinMrks/GymManager/README.md

 Assigning members to a family group has to be done one by one

-Putting an account on hold resets their monthly ee to $0
+Putting an account on hold resets their monthly rate to $0

 Upgrading/ downgrading accounts has to reset the entire membership and contract